GarenKreiz/Geocaching-Journal/README.md

 $ python processLogs.py geocaching_logs.html logbook.xml
 ```

-* Check the content of the file : the title and description can be directly edited in the file or in [processLogs.py](processLogs.py)
+* Check the content of the file : the title and description can be directly edited in the file [logbook_header.xml](logbook_header.xml)
 * Run the [xml2print.py](xml2print.py) script to generate an HTML file **logbook.html**

 ```